 Best For: Those interested in improving their strength and power.

-Not to be confused with Japanese jujitsu, Brazilian jiu-jitsu draws more of its techniques from judo (see the Web Extra! at the top right of this page) than its Japanese namesake.
+Not to be confused with Japanese jujitsu, Brazilian jiu-jitsu draws more of its techniques from judo (see below) than its Japanese namesake.
 In fact, it mixes techniques from a variety of styles, which gives you a better chance of defending yourself — whether in a real-world attack or a competitive match — than a less varied style does.
 This is why Brazilian jiu-jitsu is the favored style of mixed martial arts fighters and military hand-to-hand combat training.
 You’ll learn striking and kicking skills, but the main emphasis of this style is on grappling (similar to wrestling).
 You’re trained to take your opponent down to the floor with striking and kicking techniques, and then to prevail with grappling or “ground fighting” skills.

 Appeal Factor: Philosophy instruction is not a big part of these classes at most U.S. schools, so there’s less listening time and more workout time.